Sydney Olympic Park bus routes

 The Sydney Olympic Park bus routes operate from various places in Sydney to Sydney Olympic Park when significant cultural or sporting events are held at the Sydney Olympic Park precinct.

 History

-As part of its winning bid for the 2000 Olympic Games, a new complex was built.
-Only minimal car parking was provided, with it intended that most patrons traveling to the complex would use public transport.
-Included was a railway line but this still left parts of Sydney without direct access.
+During its project to host the 2000 Summer Olympics, Sydney promised that transportation around the city during the Games would be done exclusively by public transport.
+For this to happen, the city only built a new transport hub, but did not purchase any new modes.
+Only minimal car parking space was provided, with the intention that most people went to the competition venues using the public transport.
+This also involved the creation of a railway line.
+However, this project still left parts of the city without access to sustainable and affordable forms of public transport.

-To address this, a series of bus routes were devised.
+To address this, a series of new bus routes were devised.
 These services commenced in 1998 in conjunction with the Sydney Royal Easter Show moving from Moore Park to the Olympic venue.
 With a few adjustments, these remain today.
-The routes operate at events such as the Royal Easter Show, State of Origin and NRL Grand Final and other major events as decreed by the State Government.
+The routes operate at events such as the Royal Easter Show, State of Origin and NRL Grand Final as decreed by the State Government.

+Until 2014, Route 3 ran to Macquarie Park via Ryde.

 Routes

-As of April 2022, the major event bus routes are:
+As of July 2025, the major event bus routes are: